What is Radiesse?

 One of the risks with using these products is unintentional injection into a blood vessel.
 The chances of this happening are very small, but if it does happen, the complications can be serious, and may be permanent.
 These complications, which have been reported for facial injections, can include vision abnormalities, blindness, stroke, temporary scabs, or permanent scarring of the skin.
 If you have changes in your vision, signs of a stroke (including sudden difficulty speaking, numbness or weakness in your face, arms, or legs, difficulty walking, face drooping, severe headache, dizziness, or confusion), white appearance of the skin, or unusual pain during or shortly after treatment, you should notify your health care practitioner immediately.

 As with all procedures that involve an injection through the skin, there is a risk of infection.

 - Do not use RADIESSE® or RADIESSE® (+) if you have a skin infection until it has healed.

 - It is not known if RADIESSE® or RADIESSE® (+) is safe or effective in the lips, or in the area around the eyes.

 - The microspheres in RADIESSE® and RADIESSE® (+) can be seen in X-rays and CT Scans.
 It is very important that you tell your healthcare provider that you have had RADIESSE® or RADIESSE® (+) dermal filler.

 - If you have a history of herpes, you may experience a herpes breakout after receiving RADIESSE® or RADIESSE® (+).

-- Injection in the back of the hand may result in temporary difficulty performing activities.
-RADIESSE® may cause nodules, bumps or lumps in the back of the hand and can last up to 1 year.
+- Injection in the back of the hand may result in temporary difficulty in performing activities.
+RADIESSE® may cause nodules, bumps, or lumps in the back of the hand and can last up to 1 year.